gaberamolete/toolkit-xrai/docs/guidelines/methodology/mo_stability.md

 Where Z is the z-test statistic, ˉXˉ is the sample mean, μ is the population mean (the mean under the null hypothesis), σ is the population standard deviation (known), and n is the sample size.
 With this, calculate the sample mean ˉXˉ and the sample size n from your data.
 Specify the population mean μ under the null hypothesis and the population standard deviation σ.
 Finally, calculate the z-test statistic using the formula above.
 Determine the critical value from the standard normal distribution (Z-distribution) based on your chosen significance level (𝛼) and the test type (one-tailed or two-tailed).

+To perform z-test in python, you can leverage the [ztest](https://www.statsmodels.org/dev/generated/statsmodels.stats.weightstats.ztest.html) function by the statsmodels package.

 ## Wasserstein Distance
 The Wasserstein Distance, also known as the Earth Mover's Distance (EMD) or Kantorovich-Rubinstein metric, is a measure of dissimilarity between probability distributions.
 It quantifies the "cost" of transforming one distribution into another by computing the minimum amount of work needed to move mass from each point in one distribution to its corresponding point in the other distribution.